viamrobotics/docs/docs/tutorials/configure/scuttlebot.md

 ## Next Steps

-Now that you have fully configured your SCUTTLE Robot, you can drive it around and view its camera stream.
+Now that you have fully configured your SCUTTLE robot, you can drive it around and view its camera stream.

 To take things to the next level, check out one of the following tutorials: